shimwell/xsplot.comnew/index.md

 ---
 layout: default
 title: Projects Page
-description: A collection of projects that I've created'.
+description: A collection of research projects that I've created'.
 ---